fruitduck/tinytapeout2/docs/info.md

 ## How it works

-take 2 i bit inputs and adds them togther with a carry
+take 2 2 bit inputs and adds them togther

 ## How to test